foureyes/mtec1002-spring2014/labs/08/lab-08-part-01-loops.markdown

 title: JavaScript For Loops
 prefix: ../../
 ---
-# Lab 8 - JavaScript For Loops
+# Lab 8 - Part 1 - JavaScript For Loops

 In this lab, you'll be creating several programs: